MarkOates/fullscore/documentation/developer_documentation.md

 of notes, these
 - Static - A static measure is a type of "constant" measure.
 There are a few preset static measures, like certain types of scales, for example.
 They're usually used as source material for building and crafting other material.
+The defining characteristic of a Static measure is that it can't be modified.

 ## Plotters